digitalrupee-project/rupee/README.md

   with collateral of 10K PHR
 - Decentralized blockchain voting utilizing Masternode technology to form a DAO.
 The blockchain will distribute monthly treasury funds based on successful proposals submitted by the community and voted on by the DAO.

-17.6M phore was produced for swapping.
+17.6M digitalrupees was produced for swapping.
 500k were mined 1-200 blocks to bring that amount to 18.1M PHR, the amount needed for the swap.

 Since then, the Phore repository has been rebaselined to show the fork relationship properly.